kailash-manasarovar/statement/docs/timeline/2022/november.md

 - One Saturday morning I head to the Chinese bazaar.
 - A rough looking man is there with his tiny (I assumed) daughters, aged 4 and 2 probably.
 - The 4-year-old is dressed like a cheap prostitute: platform stilettos, glittery mini-dress, garish make up, hair done up.
 It was horrifying.
-- Given I now know they were tracking me via my mobile phone, I'm pretty sure this was another set up for me to see.
+- Given I now know that criminal gangs were tracking my every move via my mobile phone, I'm pretty sure this was another set up for me to see.

 ## The trumpet teacher

-- At the end of November, 28th, all of a sudden, a trumpet teacher is found for the chamber music classes, every Monday, 8-9pm.
+- At the end of November, on the 28th, all of a sudden, a trumpet teacher is found for the chamber music classes scheduled every Monday at 8-9pm.
 - Gloria, the receptionist at the conservatory, leaves a message on my phone earlier in the day to say class is starting.
 It's a weird message where I hear the word guapo (handsome) and someone says something in the background, Paqui Fornet probably, then they both laugh weirdly.
 - I go to class that evening and the same guy who Patricia was talking to in Benijembla is there, in Jaume's room where I had been allowed to practice for my audition.
 - He says his name is Vidal.
-- In the Generalitat Valenciana systems, his name was/is Vidal Sastre Sanchez Hornero, although I'm told he now can't be found in there.
-I have believed for some time now that this is a false name, but there was no reason to think so then, other than when I asked him his name, and he answered Vidal, it didn't ring true somehow.
+- In the Generalitat Valenciana systems, his name was/is Vidal Sastre Sanchez Hornero, although I was told by a government official that this person doesn't exist!
+- I have believed for some time now that this is a false name, but there was no reason to think so then, other than when I asked him his name, and he answered Vidal, it didn't ring true somehow.
+He didn't seem to believe it as he was saying it.
-- So I came to class and we met, there was some immediate confusion about him needing the toilet, but he kept looking at his phone, and not really going anywhere, and then he was moving to the door, and he kept saying he was going to the toilet.
+- After I entered the class, there was some immediate confusion about him needing the toilet, but he kept looking at his phone, and not really going anywhere except up and down the room a bit, and then he was moving to the door, and he kept saying he was going to the toilet.
 - It was weird and contrived.
 - The toilet is just next door to room 6 at the conservatory.
-- I heard him bump into a woman and start talking to her.
+- I heard him "bump" into a woman and start talking to her.
-- It was weird, they were talking, I was feeling a bit light headed and smiley.
+- I started to feel a bit light headed and smiley, flushed.
 - I heard someone say my name, Katharine, and so I looked out of the door.
-- He was standing over Ana Requena Marín, the violin teacher, talking to her softly.
+- The trumpet teacher was standing over Ana Requena Marín, the violin teacher, and talking to her softly.
-- It sounds like he's telling her about why he's only just arrived at class at the end of November and missed two months of the year already.
-I don't understand what his reasons are.
+- It sounds like he's explaining why he's only just arrived at class at the end of November and missed two months of the year already.
+I don't understand what he is saying.
+- I'm sort of amazed by him but I'm not quite sure why.

 !!! tip "Incidentally"
     - In a future class I actually asked him directly where he had been for September, October, and most of November.
-    - He answered in a bizarre and incomprehensible babble of Spanish and Valenciano, which was obviously so that I didn't understand him.
+    - He answered in a bizarre and incomprehensible babble of Spanish and Valenciano, obviously so that I didn't understand.

-- She was sort of slouching and looking embarrassed and answering him sheepishly.
+- Ana was sort of slouching and looking embarrassed and answering him sheepishly.
-- He came back into class and I was feeling light-headed and a little high actually, smiley.
+- He came back into class and I was feeling very light-headed and a little high actually, smiley.
+- My heart was racing.
 - I thought it was because I fancied him.
-He was an attractive man.
-- Then the other student, Pablo Sesé Savall, a 14 year old boy, came to class.
+- Then the other student, Pablo Sesé Savall, a 14 year old boy, turned up to class.
 - The trumpet teacher kept looking at me with that same grin I'd seen on him in Benijembla.
-It was disturbing.
+- It was disturbing.

 ### His other classes

 - The trumpet teacher had two other classes; one was with the autistic girl, Candela Morales Lucas, 14 or so.
-She played the flute and a boy (could he be a trans boy?) played the guitar to accompany.
+She played the flute and a boy (could he be a trans boy?) who played the guitar to accompany.
 - The other student he had was an adult learner.
 A doctor from the Dénia hospital, Joan, and his class was just before ours, 7-8pm.
-- Incidentally, it was this guy who had been hiking with the trumpet teacher as [just mentioned](#walking-in-benijembla-with-the-english-ladies).
+- Incidentally, I believe I had already seen this guy hiking with the trumpet teacher as [just mentioned](#walking-in-benijembla-with-the-english-ladies).
 - AFAIK the trumpet teacher had no other classes and he only came to the conservatory on Monday evenings.

 ### Attendance

-- The trumpet teacher skipped many many classes.
+- The trumpet teacher skipped many, many classes.
 - All in all he probably turned up to teach about 50% of the classes we had scheduled.
-- He (apparently) had the flu 3 times and numerous other more important things.
-It was very weird.
+- He (apparently) had the flu 3 times and numerous other more important things to do.
+- It was all very weird at the time and especially for someone who would never expect a murderous conspiracy of civil servants in a Spanish music school.
+- One must ask the question.
+Is this sort of thing very common in Spain?

 ### Skills and experience